-- c.
-The adequacy of resources for student education in accredited programs will be considered by the Council when reviewing applications for increasing the established class size to include the: - Number and types of clinical cases, required experiences and COA-approved sites available for education.
-Include the minimum, maximum, and average number of case totals for the program's most recent graduation cohort, in addition to a listing of COA-approved clinical sites impacted by the increase, as supporting documentation. - Number of qualified faculty in relation to the total number of students in the program, including adequate faculty resources for scholarly work oversight (ref.
-Glossary, "Scholarly work oversight"). - 3) Sufficiency of financial support for an increased number of students. - 4) Adequacy of physical resources, learning resources, support personnel, and student services. - 5) NCE pass rate of graduates, as calculated by the COA in accordance with the Certification Examination policy. - 6) Current accreditation status and length of accreditation. - 7) All unresolved concerns related to the adequacy of resources as well as student and faculty evaluation results related to resources. - d.
-Program growth will be monitored: - 1) Annually by reviewing NBCRNA data on first year enrollees and comparing it to first year enrollees in the prior year and the established number. - 2) By reaffirming or adjusting the established class size when programs are reviewed for continued accreditation. - 3) By adjusting the established class size at other times for reasons relating to adequacy of resources. - e.
+- Number of qualified faculty in relation to the total number of students in the program, including adequate faculty resources for scholarly work oversight (ref.
+Glossary, "Scholarly work oversight"). - 3) Sufficiency of financial support for an increased number of students. - 4) Adequacy of physical resources, learning resources, support personnel, and student services. - 5) National Certification Examination (NCE) pass rate of graduates, as calculated by the COA in accordance with the Certification Examination policy.
+Newly-accredited programs without NCE pass rate data may not request a significant increase in class size. - 6) Most recent COA decision letter related to current accreditation status and length of accreditation. - 7) Description of any unresolved concerns related to the adequacy of resources (i.e., Standards A.10.1 - A.10.6), as identified in a COA decision letter resulting from an onsite review, review of the COA's midpoint student and faculty evaluations, or other formal COA actions. - c.
+Program growth will be monitored: - 1) By updating programs' approved class sizes following COA review and approval of the Application for Increasing Class Size (applies only to significant increases). - 2) By updating programs' approved class sizes upon notification of an increase that does not meet the COA definition of significant increase and therefore does not require submission of an Application for Increasing Class Size. - 3) Annually by reviewing NBCRNA data on first-year enrollees and comparing it to first-year enrollees in the prior year and the established number. - 4) By reaffirming or adjusting the established class size when programs are reviewed for continued accreditation. - 5) By adjusting the established class size at other times for reasons relating to adequacy of resources. - d.
 The Council will take such actions that it deems appropriate to address any deficiencies that it identifies at an institution or program as part of its review and evaluation.
-Actions can include but are not limited to: - 1) Approval.
+Actions can include but are not limited to:

+- 1) Approval.
 An accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council.

 - 2) Denial

 - 3) Deferral of action

 - 4) Progress report(s)

 - 5) Full or focused Self Study report

 - 6) Full or focused onsite review

 - 7) Change in accreditation status

 - 8) Show Cause

-Revised: 01/29/22; 10/26/18; 05/31/18; 05/19/17; 06/03/16; 01/21/16; 10/17/14; Effective: 01/01/14
+Revised: 10/24/24; 01/29/22; 10/26/18; 05/31/18; 05/19/17; 06/03/16; 01/21/16; 10/17/14; Effective: 01/01/25